 The Shoal Creek Living History Museum was developed in 1976 as Heritage Village and dedicated in 1977.
 The name was changed to Shoal Creek, Missouri in 1988 to honor the historic connection with Shoal Creek and in 2000 it became the Shoal Creek Living History Museum.

-The expected Hodge Park construction completion date has been pushed back to September 2019 due to the long winter and wet spring.
+The expected Hodge Park construction completion date has been pushed back to Spring 2020 due to the long winter and wet spring.